 5:00pm: Whew!
 Made it to Belevedere around 2:15pm–taking more than 2 hours to get here.
 The guy at Europcar kept pushing us to go on the autostrada.
 When I said ‘no’, he actually gave us some good advice– to go from town to town–Monsummano to Fucecchio to San Miniato to Certaldo which we did finally finding our way to Poggibonsi Nord and the Firenze Siena Autostrada (FiSi).
 I thought I’d taken us the wrong direction after exiting the FiSi but all was well and we got here OK.
 We never would have found our way otherwise ‘cause we didn’t see a road sign ‘til south of Castelfiorentino.

 Hotel Belvedere di San Leonino

-We stayed at what’s been our favorite hotel in this area since 2010, Hotel Belvedere di San Leonino.
+We stayed at Hotel Belvedere di San Leonino, which has been our favorite hotel in this area since 2010.
 While the grounds, location and the rooms were as beautiful as ever, there was not the warmth from the staff that we’ve enjoyed on past visits.
 I wrote an effusive review several years ago when my daughter, sister and I stayed there.
 On our last morning one of the staff walked up to us outside and pointed to the west saying, ‘Our gift to you.’
 In the distance you could see San Gigmignano and that moment stayed with me for years.
 These days the staff is much colder and I attribute that to the fact that most of their guests come from a country not known for its warmth.